 What is ASTM A967?

-ASTM A967 is an industry standard specification for the chemical passivation treatments for Stainless Steel parts.
-ASTM A967 passivation standards apply to the passivation, cleaning and testing of Stainless Steel parts.
-ASTM A967 standards help industries to ensure safe and reliable passivation services using nitric acid immersion, citric acid immersion and electromechanical treatments such as Electropolishing.
+ASTM A967 is an industry standard specification for the chemical passivation treatments for Stainless Steel parts, these standards apply to the passivation, cleaning and testing of Stainless Steel parts which help industries to ensure safe and reliable passivation services using nitric acid immersion, citric acid immersion and Electropolishing.

 Who is ASTM?